rjoleary/cs452-kernel/README.md

 - `q` - Quit and return to RedBoot.
 - `route TR SP SEN` - Route train to sensor at given speed.
 - `rv NUMBER` - Reverse the direction of the train.
-- `ssss NUMBER` - Set the stopping distance in mm.
 - `sw NUMBER DIR` - Set switch direction ('S' or 'C').
 - `task (TID|NAME)` - Return info about a task.
 - `taskall` - Return info about all tasks.
 - `tr NUMBER SPEED` - Set train speed (0 for stop).
-- `unbreak` - Mark all sensors as unbroken.

 Additionally, the Tab key will stop all trains in case of emergency.